PageTalk/.github/profile/README.md

 # PageTalk

 Welcome to the PageTalk project.
 PageTalk allows users to upload PDFs and receive summaries, along with query-based responses.
+This is still a work-in-progress.

 ## Contributors: